How to Organize a World Language Lip Sync Night!

 1. Remind students of dates and times for dress rehearsal and performance.

-2. Students in lower level classes can make posters announcing the show in the target language (could be an extra credit project).
+2. Lower-level students can make posters announcing the show in the target language perhaps as an extra credit project.

 3. Print entrance slips for free homework or extra points on a quiz.